 Many companies made a square Mason jar.
 These were designed to allow the homemaker to get more jars onto pantry shelves without wasted space.
 The were introduced to the general public in the 1920s and were popular through the 1950s.
 There were not so many of the square jars made so they tend to be a little higher in value.

-This Golden Harvest Mason jar was produced by Ball in the 1980s.
-These jars generally have an embossed fruit or cornucopia design on one side and Ball on the other.
+This vintage Ball Mason jar was produced by Ball in the 1980s.
+These jars generally have an embossed fruit or design on one side and Ball on the other.
 The Ball Company no longer makes home canning equipment.

 Ball Perfect Mason 1942-48

-This Ball Perfect Mason Jar dsiplays the rounded square shape that Ball developed to save glass during World War II.
-When you see this shape on a Mason jar you can be pretty sure that it was made during the War years and shortly thereafter.
+This Ball Perfect Mason jar displays the rounded square shape that Ball developed to save glass during World War II.
+When you see this shape on a Mason, jar you can be pretty sure that it was made during the War years and shortly thereafter.
 (1942-1948)

 Freezer jars were designed to be used in the freezer.
 They were clearly marked with a fill line to allow for head-space.
 They are straight sided in order to allow the frozen contents to be removed easily.